FirebaseExtended/firebase-queue/README.md

 #### `resolve()`

-A callback function for reporting that the current item has been completed and the worker is ready to process another item.
-If the current job specification has a `finished_state`, any plain JavaScript object passed into the `resolve()` function will be written to the queue item location and will be available to the next job if the jobs are chained.
+A callback function for reporting that the current task has been completed and the worker is ready to process another task.
+If the current job specification has a `finished_state`, any plain JavaScript object passed into the `resolve()` function will be written to the `tasks` location and will be available to the next job if the jobs are chained.

 #### `reject()`

-A callback function for reporting that the current item failed and the worker is ready to process another item.
-Once this is called, the item will go into the `error_state` for the job with an additional `_error_details` object containing a `previous_state` key referencing this task's `in_progress_state`.
+A callback function for reporting that the current task failed and the worker is ready to process another task.
+Once this is called, the task will go into the `error_state` for the job with an additional `_error_details` object containing a `previous_state` key referencing this task's `in_progress_state`.
 If a string is passed into the `reject()` function, the `_error_details` will also contain an `error` key containing that string.

 ## Queue Security